 Mackenzie advises her clients to think about what their next year could look like before diving into their vision board.
 She suggests asking questions like, What feels right?
 What feels big?
 What does success look like?

 “Success is personal and always shifting,” Mackenzie says.
 “One year it might be taking better care of yourself, another year it could be gaining 20% more clients.
 You should take some time to figure this out.
 When you know what you’re aiming for, it’s much easier to know what to say yes or no to.”

 Some of the potential questions you can ask yourself to set goals and a vision for your retail business include:

 - What goals do you have for your business for the year?
 Think sales, marketing, growth, and beyond.

 - How would you like to upgrade your own skills, both as a retailer and an employer?
 And how would you like to develop these skills?

-- How would you like to invest in your business in 2019?
+- How would you like to invest in your business this year?
 That could include equipment, a new product collection, more staff, or any other investment of time or finances.